 It is always a difficult decision when a disclosure needs to be made.
 In this case, choosing to make a disclosure would depend on the psychologist weighing up the needs and interests of their patient against the broader welfare, protection and safeguarding of the child.
 I would like to put this in context, as these situations do not arise often.

 Having worked with hundreds of patients and having supported them over thousands of hours of therapy, I have only had to discuss a breach of confidentiality in a handful of cases.
 In most cases, my clients had already taken steps, over and above what would be required, to mitigate any negative consequences of their mental health to their children.

 Also, consider the following example, which may give you a sign of how a professional may weigh some of the facts.
-Imagine that you were interviewing for a nanny and you only had two applicants you had to choose from.
+Imagine that you were interviewing for a nanny and you only had two applicants to choose from.
 Both applicants suffered from depression:

 - Would you hire the applicant who was aware of her mental health problems and tried to overcome them or the one who, even though clearly suffered, she remained in denial?

 - Or would you prefer the applicant who sought out professional help for her mental health problems or the second who, even though acknowledged her problems, she tried to resolve them on her own?